-Well, we all know that supply chain strategies require a supplier to have a minimum scale and scoop to enable global competitiveness of its customers and in a major corporation: “What Gets Measured Gets Done”.
+We all know that supply chain strategies require a supplier to have a minimum scale and scope to enable global competitiveness of its customers and in a major corporation: “What Gets Measured Gets Done”.

-- To increase market share within multicultural/diverse community’s.
+- To increase market share within multicultural/diverse communities.

 - Government contract spend requirements.

-Everyone has created a goal to increase year over year diverse spend.
-From the data presented below, it is proven that the mission hasn’t been achieved and has nothing at all to do with reaching the Mission.
+Supplier Diversity programs have created an annual goal to increase year over year diverse spend.
+From the data presented below, it is proven that the mission hasn’t been achieved and has nothing at all to do with reaching the mission.
 In fact, it significantly imbeds progress in addressing items 1 and 2.